welsaid/FMCG-Commercial-Operations-Analysis-using-Power-BI/README.md

   - Power Query for data transformation/cleansing to ensure accuracy and maintain data integrity.
   - DAX (Data Analysis Expression) for custom logic and calculated metric.
   - Powerpoint for designing the dashboard layout and visual structure.

+- Methodology
+  - Data Cleaning:
+    - Null values indicate invoices that are still unpaid as of the reporting date.
+    - Standardized inconsistent text format to ensure the accuracy and reliability of the analysis.

+  - Data Modelling: Relationships between tables were structured to enable faster filtering and dynamic visualization.

+  - Visual Storytelling: Used line charts, column charts, bar charts, scatter plots, donut charts and tables to communicate insights clearly.

 ---
 ### Dashboard